 Fees, charges and overdraft costs

-- Fees can vary a lot between banks and between accounts, with one of the highest fees being charged for going over your agreed overdraft limit.
+Fees can vary a lot between banks and between accounts, with one of the highest fees being charged for going over your agreed overdraft limit (if you have one).

-- If you regularly spend more than you have in your account, choose one which will give you an overdraft up to an agreed limit without charging fees and/ or with a low interest rate.
+If you regularly spend more than you have in your account, choose one that will give you an overdraft up to an agreed limit without charging fees and/ or with a low interest rate.

 Interest rates on credit balances